Day 2 | Kennewick, WA > Spokane, WA > Glacier NP

 There's a picture of Louis and me 10 lbs lighter!
 We definitely got fat and happy on the trip.
 Highly recommend the Country Benedict (say yes to the smothered hash browns) & Blueberry Muffin French Toast.
 The hot chocolate is also super adorable and pretty yummy.

 We drove through Idaho and stopped for some cherries.
 They were delicious.
 One of the owners of the little shop spotted me taking a picture of Gracie and laughed while offering to take my photo with her.
 I hit my head on the car while trying to escape embarrassment.
 Mission accomplished.

-I also made a little video (in vertical - so stupid) of the complementary ride to our tepee.
-The worker wasn't from the US and mentioned how we were in "country bear."
-The property has precautions around the perimeter to keep them out, but you have to make sure in all the bear-ridden NPs that you keep your food locked away securely!!!
+I also made a little video (in vertical - so stupid) of the complementary ride to our tent.
+Being that Montana is bear country, the property has precautions around the perimeter to keep them out, but you have to make sure in all the bear-ridden NPs that you keep your food locked away securely!!!
 Proper bear respect is safer for you and the bear!

 For dinner we went to Glacier Grill & Pizza.
 We had a salad and pizza.
 They were yummy and the servers were friendly.
 There's not a whole lot going on food-wise in the area, so this is a solid choice.
 OH and they have good beers on tap I am told by Louis.
 Might be fun to bring some provisions to cook a meal at Glacier Under Canvas, since it's so lovely.
 Nice to support local places though too!

 After a shower, we turned in early to get a jump start on our morning hike!